The 10 Most Dangerous And Worst Neighborhoods In El Paso, TX

 Then, we ranked each neighborhood in El Paso, Texas for each of these criteria from worst to best.

-Read on below to learn more about these terrible places around El Paso to live.
-Or skip to the end to see the list of all 50 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 47 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around El Paso

-Well there you have it -- the worst of the neighborhoods in El Paso with Chihuahuita landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in El Paso with South Mesa landing at the bottom of the pack.

 We ranked the neighborhoods from worst to best in the chart below.